First Impressions Of The US: Foreign Visitors Share Their Thoughts

 It’s often said that first impressions are everything.
 Or that they are the most lasting impressions.
 If that’s the case, then what do non-American visitors take away from their first trip to the United States?
+What are their first impressions of America?
 Are they left with a positive feeling about our country or a bad taste in their mouth?

 We asked our international friends and colleagues, in addition to conducting some online research, to determine the answers to these questions.
 Their initial impressions and observations generally fell into one of the following categories: personality, size, food, lifestyle, interests and expressions.